13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Vollmond

-At the conclusion of Operation Vollmond, the commander of the 27th Regiment, Desiderius Hampel, was appointed division commander at his substantive rank of Standartenführer and Sauberzweig was tasked with forming a new corps headquarters, the IX Waffen Mountain Corps of the SS (Croatian).
+After Operation Vollmond, the commander of the 27th Regiment, Desiderius Hampel, was appointed division commander at his substantive rank of Standartenführer and Sauberzweig was tasked with forming a new corps headquarters, the IX Waffen Mountain Corps of the SS (Croatian).
 The commander of the 28th Regiment, Helmuth Raithel, was tasked to raise the new 23rd Waffen Mountain Division of the SS Kama (2nd Croatian).
 Both the new corps headquarters and new division were to be formed in southern Hungary.
-Three NCOs from every company of 13th SS Division, along with other personnel, were transferred to form the core of 23rd SS Division.
+Three NCOs from every company of the 13th SS Division, along with other personnel, were transferred to form the core of the 23rd SS Division.
 New commanders were appointed to the two mountain infantry regiments, notably Hanke to the 28th.

-Soon after Hampel's assumption of command, he became aware that local Chetniks were scavenging the Operation Vollmond battlefields for divisional equipment.
+Soon after Hampel assumed command, he became aware that local Chetniks were scavenging the Operation Vollmond battlefields for divisional equipment.
 He met with the Chetnik leader Kerović and arranged for the return of the equipment in exchange for small arms ammunition and boxes of hand grenades.

 Throughout the remainder of June 1944 and into the first week of July, the division was engaged in fighting off attempted Partisan incursions into the security zone and reinforcing local NDH and Chetniks who were under attack from the Partisans.
 During the summer of 1944, elements of the division were tasked with guarding Hungarian Jewish forced labourers building fortifications in Tuzla.
-While guarding the labourers, they subjected them to cruel treatment, and shot 22 who were unable to continue working.
+While guarding the labourers, they subjected them to cruel treatment and shot 22 who were unable to continue working.